KLayout/klayout/macbuild/ReadMe.md

 $ /usr/bin/python --version
   Python 2.7.16
 ```
-This configuration WAS possible only for macOS Catalina (10.15.7).<br>
+Note that this configuration for backward compatibility is possible only for macOS Catalina (10.15.7).<br>
-However, it is no longer supported since KLayout version 0.28.x~ uses some Python3-specific features.
-Therefore, MacPorts' Ruby 3.1 and Python 3.9 are adopted as the default environment for Catalina.
+In contrast, Homebrew's Ruby 3.1 and Python 3.9 are the default environment for Big Sur, Monterey, and Ventura.<br>
-In contrast, Homebrew's Ruby 3.1 and Python 3.9 are the default environment for Big Sur and Monterey.
+Since Python 2.7 is already deprecated, using MacPorts' or Homebrew's Ruby 3.1 and Python 3.9 are also recommended for Catalina.

 The build script **`build4mac.py`** provides several possible combinations of Qt5, Ruy, and Python modules to accommodate such a slightly complex environment.<br>
 Some typical use cases are described in Section 6.